-- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice used a patient invitation and pre-appointment questionnaire for patients with a learning disability in a format they they could better understand. - The practice had a system for vaccinating patients with an underlying medical condition according to the recommended schedule.
+- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice had a system for vaccinating patients with an underlying medical condition according to the recommended schedule.